STYLE SHEET

 Circular Resolution of Directors

-• A standard letter adopting the ESOP on the terms in the ESOP Rules and ESOP Letter.
+• A standard resolution adopting the ESOP on the terms in the ESOP Rules and ESOP Letter.

 If you would like to discuss any of these documents further, or would like some legal advice in relation to your ESOP — Daniel Atkin (Partner at K&L Gates) is a dream to deal with and always happy to pick up the phone and have a chat.

 We’ve worked with him on setting up numerous option plans with our portfolio.
-Best way to reach him is daniel.atkin@klgates.com.
+The best way to reach him is daniel.atkin@klgates.com.

 More articles